chalyvonmonroeschmitz/GeneticArchiveFund/README.md

 --- The Magic Camera Malware Attack ---
 Since recognising the instability of spacetime due to the VoidCom workload a growing concern of exploits and vulnerabilities is currently under analysis for careful removal within the Compounds of the Quantum fields of matter.
 Certain particles seem to moving in and out of these fields and become trapped due to the way these virtual fields behave.
 In mitigating this particle trap field a scan of all fabric within spacetime is needed to release and redirect these particles to their correct path and positional within their relative point of existence.
 While normalizing this field a virtual workload will be loaded into the Quantum field to ensure that no real harm is caused to the existential particles under observation.
 This routine is an "Improvised Memory Scanner" and is code named "ImprovMemScanner" and will run concurrently to other workloads as of the current patch.
 #Patching #ImprovMemScanner #FourPointOh

+--- Quantum Code Discovered ---
+A term used by a small unit during the Vietnam War has been discovered and recorded within this update
+#Codenamed
+"Perkelly"
+"perkelly"
+"per
+ke
+l
+ly"
+#Patching #Perkelly #FourPointOne